adityapatwardhan1/libreflash/README.md

 Generate flashcards from open educational content like LibreTexts, optionally using your own notes, using open-source LLMs.

-Live App: [LibreFlash on Vercel](https://libreflash.vercel.app/) Backend API: Hosted on Render
+Live App: [LibreFlash on Vercel](https://libreflash.vercel.app/)

+Backend API: Hosted on Render; serving REST endpoints to the frontend

 ## Features